Sigma Beta Delta: History

 Sigma Beta Delta was founded by Beta Gamma Sigma on January 16, 1994, in La Jolla, California.
 Beta Gamma Sigma, itself an honor society for students enrolled in AACSB-accredited business schools, formed Sigma Beta Delta to recognize the achievements of students at regionally accredited universities that lacked AACSB accreditation.
 Since its formation, Sigma Beta Delta has been considered the "sister" honor society of Beta Gamma Sigma.
 The organizations have many shared goals, including the promotion and recognition of scholarship in business-related fields of study.

-Initially a small, U.S.-based honor society, Sigma Beta Delta's three founding chapters were established at Belmont University, North Carolina State University, and Morehouse College.
-Sigma Beta Delta was admitted to the Association of College Honor Societies in 1994, shortly after it was founded.
+Initially a small, U.S.-based honor society, Sigma Beta Delta's founding chapters were established in June 1994 at Belmont University, North Carolina State University, Morehouse College, McKendree College, and Southern University.
+Its first national executive council president was James H. Bearden of East Carolina University.

-As of January 16, 2016, Sigma Beta Delta has 277 active chapters across the United States, and a total membership of 68,658 undergraduate, graduate, and doctoral degree members.
+Sigma Beta Delta was admitted to the Association of College Honor Societies in 1994.
+By 2012, it had 378 active chapters and 6,312 active members.

+In 2024, Sigma Beta Delta has chartered more than 400 chapters and has initiated more than 80,000 members.
+Its national headquarters is at 3730 Grand Boulevard in Brookfield, Illinois.

+Symbols

+The Greek letters Sigma Beta Delta were selected to represent the Greek words Σοφια (honor), Βεβαοσ (honor), and Διωκω (pursuit of meaningful aspirations).
+The society's motto is "Wisdom...Honor...Aspirations".

+Its colors are hunter green and gold.
+Its publication is called Aspirations.

 Membership

-Eligibility for membership in Sigma Beta Delta applies to all students at a non-AACSB, regionally accredited school of business in the United States, who rank in the upper 20 percent of their undergraduate or graduate class.
+Eligibility for membership in Sigma Beta Delta applies to all students at a non-AACSB, regionally accredited school of business in the United States, who rank in the upper twenty percent of their undergraduate or graduate class.
 All students enrolled in a regionally accredited doctoral program in business are eligible to join the honor society upon graduation.
-Generally, undergraduate and graduate students must have completed at least half of their coursework in order to be considered for membership.
+Generally, undergraduate and graduate students must have completed at least half of their coursework to be considered for membership.
 An offer of membership, once accepted, is a lifetime distinction for high-achieving students of business programs.

-Publications

-The national office of Sigma Beta Delta publishes the Aspirations newsletter each semester.
-This newsletter, distributed among members nationwide, reviews the honor society's achievements, fundraising goals, new chapters, and fellowship awards to students at chapters across the country.
-Available online, Aspirations is the key way for Sigma Beta Delta members to keep in touch with each other.
+Membership is for life.

+Chapters

+As of 2024, Sigma Beta Delta has chartered more than 400 chapters in the United States and abroad.
+Following is an incomplete list of chapters, with inactive institutions indicated in italics.